Deykun/diffle-lang/resources/en/FreeDict/README.md

 Words in total: 87 424

+A dictionary used: https://freedict.org/downloads/#dictionary-downloads - English - Japanes, version 2023.05.29 with 34289 headwords

+Words in total: 34 289

 # Reasoning

 Headwords look good, and a smaller dictionary helps with the detection of winning words.